dbelkovsky/easy_osm/README.md

 scripts/get-fonts.sh && cripts/get-external-data.py
 ```

+_This is not a quick process and may take quite some time, depending on the size of the map loaded into the database._

-Then we convert the carto project into something that Mapnik can understand:
+Then we convert the carto project into something that **Mapnik** can understand:

 ```
 carto project.mml >mapnik.xml